APD/GBA - 22/2020

 Belgian DPA (in NL)

-Aftert a data breach the DPA had to assess whether the controller violated articles 5, 24, 28, 33 and 34 GDPR.
-None of these provisions were considered as breached by the controller.
+Following a personal data breach, the Belgian DPA assessed whether the controller had violated Articles 5, 24, 28, 33 and 34 GDPR, however they found that none of these provisions were breached by the controller.

 English Summary[edit | edit source]